ripley57/Files/Ex/Report.md

-# mini GDPR report
+# mini GDPR report - Understanding your PII

-One major use I can see of the product, which also benefits the speed of actioning GDPR requests, is to help organisations  control the growth of their stored PII.
-The platform enables an organization to not only see where their PII is located, but also to review it at an individual file level.
-This enables an organisation to determine if the appropriate people have access to the data and also if there is perhaps some PII that can be reduced or avoided entirely.
+#### Introduction
+One major aspect of the product is the ability it gives an organization to understand their PII and to keep an eye on its growth.
+Minimising PII has data security benefits, and also shortens the response times for GDPR-related requests.
+There is also the added benefit of reduced storage costs.

+Once the data has been ingested, the platform enables an organisation to quickly determine:
+* How much PII they have.
+* Where that PII is located.
+* Who has access to that PII.
+* The context of the documents containing the PII.

-Avoiding GDPR is not going to be possible for most companies, wherever they are based in the world.
-But the impact of GDPR can be reduced if the amount of PII being stored can be kept to a minimum.
-Less  PII means simpler and therefore shorterr GDPR response times.
-In addition, limiting the volume and different locations of stored PII (including possibly duplicated PII) provides huge security benefits.
+Given this information, an organisation is able to assess data security, and can explore ways to try and reduce their PII.
+Avoiding GDPR  is not going to be possible for most companies, wherever they are in the world.
+But the impact can be minimised if the amount of PII can be kept under control.
 <br/>
 <br/>
-In the context of reducing PII, here's how I might use the platform to investigate the storage of credit card numbers...
+In the context of undeesanding one element of PII, here's how I might use the platform to investigate the storage of credit card numbers...
 <br/>
 <br/>
 #### PII by Category